dillonkearns/elm-pages/examples/docs/content/docs/05-file-based-routing.md

 2. Splat
 3. Optional Splat

 These cannot be used anywhere except for the final segment.
-That means no static, dynamic, or other segments can come after it in a Page module.
+That means no static, dynamic, or other segments can come after it in a Route module.

 ## Optional Dynamic Segments

 `app/Route/Docs/Section__.elm` will match both `/docs/getting-started` as well as `/docs`.
 This is often useful when you want to treat a route as the default.
 You could use a static segment instead to handle `/docs` with `app/Route/Docs`.
-The choice depends on whether you want to use a separate Page Module to handle those routes or not.
+The choice depends on whether you want to use a separate Route Module to handle those routes or not.
 In the case of these docs, `/docs` shows the first docs page so it uses an optional segment.

 ## Splat Routes